 Admittedly, Hadju doesn’t pull the complaints against the Werthams of the world out of thin air; for example, Wertham WAS a shameless self-promoter, one who tried to use his background as a psychiatrist both ways by claiming authority in his book Seduction of the Innocent without using any scientific methodology, and his tendency to be an ax-grinder rather than a true altruist.
 And it’s definitely interesting and commendable that Hadju tracked down people who participated in the small-town comics burnings to get their thoughts and feelings.

-It’s clear that Hadju really has a knack for research as well, and went for a lot of people with perspectives that I hadn’t read before (and I’ve read a lot on this topic being a comics geek, and in particular, a Mad/EC Geek) — for those interested in comics (or the history of American attempts at censorship in general), this is definitely a great book for your library.
+It’s clear that Hadju really has a knack for research as well, and went for a lot of people with perspectives that I hadn’t read before (and I’ve read a lot on this topic being a comics geek, and in particular, a Mad/EC Geek) — for those interested in comics (or the history of American attempts at censorship in general), this is definitely one of those books everyone should read and have in their library.
 It might not be perfect, but its positives far outweigh any negatives.
 And the Charles Burns cover art is pretty cool too.